B7rian/MACC/README.md

 * Support for matrices up to 64x64 in size
     * H.265 uses 32x32, so 64x64 is plenty
-    * Audio and RF DSP will probably need 1D array - need to research the size
+    * Audio and RF DSP will probably need 1D array - need to research the size.
+Note that in audio, larger buffers increase system latency so I don't expect anyone to want huge matrices here.
 * 8, 16, 32- bit signed or unsigned integer data supported
 * Floating-point support TBD based on available Xilinx IP
 * Saturating multiply and multiply-accumulate operations.
 Other functions TBD.